There are a few die hards that are hanging in there for my Heart Attack Week and for that I want to thank you.

 Here we have a cut little Candle Mat or Topper.

-Using my Accuquilt Go cutter and gorgeous Island Batik Fabrics, and aurifil thread for the blanket stitching.
+Using my Accuquilt Go cutter, gorgeous Island Batik Fabrics, and aurifil thread for the blanket stitching.

 I had to improvise on the fabric, I didn't have any fabric big enough for the back ground fabric so I just sewed three pieces together.